-When you are making an effort to lose weight it can be difficult to find weight loss friendly snack foods.
+When you are making an effort to lose weight it can be difficult to find weight loss friendly snacks that work for you.

 Generally snacking when you are trying to lose weight is a no-no. But weight loss should be about what you get to eat not what you don’t.